The Brazilian rainforest is in danger - and with it the indigenous communities

 The Amazon is the world’s largest tropical rainforest.
 It is home to Earth’s greatest variety of animals and plants and is one of its largest CO2 stores.
 This is why the Amazon plays an important role for South America’s water reserves, for biodiversity and for the stability of the global climate.
 Around 60 per cent of the Amazon region lies in Brazil.
 Indigenous peoples have inhabited the Amazon for thousands of years – alone in the Brazilian part currently live around 900,000 indigenous people.

-The Amazon is in acute danger, particularly in Brazil where, on average, an area of forest equivalent to three football fields is currently disappearing every minute.
-2019 has seen an 84 percent increase in forest fires compared to last year.
+The Amazon is in acute danger, particularly in Brazil: In 2019 the destruction increased by 85 percent compared to the previous year – a total of 9166 square kilometres of rainforest were destroyed.
 The right-wing nationalist president Jair Bolsonaro plans to exploit the Amazon by allowing mining, logging, and agriculture in nature conservation and indigenous areas on a grand scale.

 President Bolsonaro intends to crack down on protests by activists and indigenous communities.
 But the indigenous communities are continuing their efforts to protect their territories and their rights, even under difficult conditions.